Sumiya-Akter/act-for-change-web/README.md

 4. [Resources](#Resources)
 ## Overview

 The goal of this website is to inform others about climate change and how it affects us.
-We also aim to address ways we can help and participates in climate change efforts.
+We also aim to address ways we can help and participates in climate change initiatives.

 ### Implemented Functions